 About the Collection

-Mrs. Joseph P. Kennedy Sr., first deposited the Kennedy Family Collection of still photographs in the Kennedy Library in 1975, and made additional deposits from time to time in later years.
+Rose Kennedy first deposited the Kennedy Family Collection (the "Collection") of still photographs in the John F. Kennedy Presidential Library and Museum in 1975 and made additional deposits from time to time in later years.
 The Collection consists of photographs of the Kennedy and Fitzgerald families taken by or collected by various family members during the years 1878 to 1978.

-In November 1995, the Joseph P. Kennedy Jr. Foundation* donated the Kennedy Family Collection to the John F. Kennedy Presidential Library and Museum per a Deed of Gift.
-Under a separate deed of gift, the Joseph P. Kennedy Jr. Foundation assigned its copyright to the John F. Kennedy Library Foundation** with the understanding that any revenues generated by the use of the photographs in the Collection would be divided equally between the two Foundations.
-All proceeds from the licensing of photos in the Kennedy Family Collection directly benefit the work and programs of the John F. Kennedy Presidential Library and Museum and the Joseph P. Kennedy Jr. Foundation.
+In November 1995, the Joseph P. Kennedy Jr. Foundation* donated the Kennedy Family Collection to the John F. Kennedy Presidential Library and Museum per a deed of gift.
+Under a separate deed of gift, the Joseph P. Kennedy Jr. Foundation assigned its copyright in the photographs to the John F. Kennedy Library Foundation** with the understanding that any revenues generated by the use of the photographs in the Collection would be divided equally between the two Foundations.
+All proceeds from the licensing of photographs in the Kennedy Family Collection directly benefit the work and programs of the John F. Kennedy Presidential Library and Museum and the Joseph P. Kennedy Jr. Foundation.

-While the National Archives owns the physical materials in the Kennedy Family Collection, it does not have any rights or interests relating to copyright in any of the materials making up the Collection.
+While the National Archives and Records Administration owns the physical materials in the Kennedy Family Collection, it does not have any rights or interests relating to copyright in any of the materials making up the Collection.

 Access to the Collection is open to all researchers.